In the Community

 In the Workplace

 Another local initiative that has really brought local business leaders together is the Weight of the Fox Valley.
-Many re:TH!NK partners and residents are involved in the Worksite Wellness Action Team.
+Many re:TH!NK partners and residents are involved in the WOTFV Worksite Wellness and Active Communities Action Teams.